COSMIC / Catalogue Of Somatic Mutations In Cancer

 Provides amount of predicted microRNA (miRNA) targets on the largest available set of human lncRNAs.
 LncBase offers a comprehensive collection of computationally predicted miRNA recognition elements (MREs) on mouse lncRNAs.
 It also includes miRNA–lncRNA interactions supported by experimental data for both human and mouse species.
 This database is composed of two modules: (i) to explore computationally predicted MREs of DIANA-microT-CDS, and (ii) to explore experimentally verified target sites.

-Provides for the first time hundreds of thousands of high quality manually curated experimentally validated miRNA:gene interactions, enhanced with detailed meta-data.
-With DIANA-TarBase v7.0 you can easily identify positive or negative experimental results, the utilized experimental methodology, experimental conditions including cell/tissue type and treatment.
-The new interface provides also advanced information ranging from the binding site location, as identified experimentally as well as in silico, to the primer sequences used for cloning experiments.
+Provides over of thousands of high quality manually curated experimentally validated miRNA:gene interactions, enhanced with detailed meta-data.
+DIANA-TarBase assists users to identify positive or negative experimental results, the utilized experimental methodology, experimental conditions including cell/tissue type and treatment.
+Its interface supplies also advanced information ranging from the binding site location, as identified experimentally as well as in silico, to the primer sequences used for cloning experiments.

 A web resource developed by the Enright Lab at the EMBL-EBI containing computationally predicted targets for microRNAs across many species.
 The miRNA sequences are obtained from the miRBase Sequence database and most genomic sequence from EnsEMBL.